rubinius/rubinius-website-archive/doc/en/bootstrapping.markdown

   7. loader: The compiled version of kernel/loader.rb is run.

-     The final stage sets up the life cycle of a ruby process.
+     The final stage sets up the life cycle of a Ruby process.
 It starts by connecting the VM to the system, sets up load paths, and reads customization scripts from the home directory.
 It traps signals, and processes command line arguments.

-     After that, it either runs the script passed to it from the command line or boots up the interactive ruby shell.
+     After that, it either runs the script passed to it from the command line or boots up the interactive Ruby shell.
 When that finishes, it runs any at_exit blocks that had been registered, finalizes all objects, and exits.